 I’d like to offer four practical suggestions for any entrepreneur who has made a New Year’s resolution to improve their business finances, catch up on undone bookkeeping, or deal with unresolved issues.

 1. Define the Problem(s) and Prioritize

 Procrastinators are sometimes so good at avoiding their issues that they don’t actually know what the real problems are.
 This is why it’s important to clarify and define.
 For example, if you haven’t done any bookkeeping for years, you actually have multiple problems.
-You must generate financial data somehow, file federal and state tax returns, then pay the tax liability.
-Obviously, these problems can only be resolved in a certain order.
+You must generate financial data somehow, file federal and state tax returns, and then pay the tax liability.
+Obviously, in a certain order, these problems can resolve.

 Honestly identifying the problems and deciding where they fall in the order of priority is the first step towards successfully resolving them.

 I’ve noticed that many small business owners underestimate the amount of work it will take to resolve their particular problems.
 This often means they procrastinate because they figure they’ll have time later.
 But when “later” rolls around, they sit down to do the work and realize the trouble they’re in.
 I’ve also talked to people who vastly overestimated the amount of work it would take and ended up paralyzed because it scared them too much.

 An outside perspective is always helpful.
 Most accountants and bookkeepers will assess your books for free, and just the process of getting a price quote can make the problem seem manageable again.
 Getting help may cost less than you realize, and the benefits may be much greater than you imagine.
 You won’t know until you ask.

 If you are not good at bookkeeping, get help.
 When you don’t have time to do the bookkeeping, get help.
 If the idea of looking at the bookkeeping makes you panic, get help!
 I recommend you research at least two or three professionals, look at their backgrounds, and choose the one you feel most compatible with; don’t just choose the cheapest option.